moleculerjs/moleculer/README-draft.md

 ```

 ## Methods
-You can create also private functions in service.
+You can create also private functions in Service.
 They are called as `methods`.
-These functions are private, can't be invoke with `broker.call`.
-But you can execute it inside service.
+These functions are private, can't be call with `broker.call`.
+But you can call it inside service.

 ```js
 {